mcoirad/mcoirad.github.io/_posts/2023-08-10-building-a-political-media-intelligence-platform.markdown

 Sometimes, however, simple classical techniques are not enough to obtain the results we need.
 Returning to the problem of emotional content of ads -- many ads do not contain much text at all.
 Ad copy like "Vote Now!" tells you some important information about the ad creative, but an ad is as much images and it is words.
 Even by processing all image, video, and audio from ads to extract the textual information contained within, (We used AI for this) you are still missing key points of information.
 So I decided to add a facial emotion recognition component to our pipeline.

 #### Final Product
-Once all these data points have been established, together with the ad-level spend estimates, one can easily answer a variety of questions about the current digital political ad environment:
+Once a reliable pipeline for ad level spend estimates and categorization has been established, one can easily answer a variety of questions about the current digital political ad environment:

 - How much are conservative groups spending on immigration topics?
 - How much money was spent on immigration related ads for certain period of time?
-- How much money was spent on ads using 'happiness' as an emotion?
+- What total reach did ads utilitizing 'negative' sentiments towards immigration have during a certain period of time?

-At GMMB we ended up producing a variety of dashboards, alert triggers, automated emails -- all that were only possible due to time spent creating a reliable data pipeline.
-Our base dataset and assorted research tools were used by a variety of media groups and organizations such as BFP, the Kamala Harris campaign, DSCC, DGA, Priorities USA, as well as in-house for GMMB digital campaigns.
+At GMMB we ended up producing a variety of dashboards, alert triggers, automated emails, and APIs -- all that were only possible due to time spent creating a reliable data pipeline.
+Our base dataset and assorted research tools were used by a variety of media groups and organizations such as BFP, the Kamala Harris campaign, DSCC, DCCC, DGA, Priorities USA, as well as in-house for GMMB digital campaigns.

+#### Traditional Media

+Traditional media (TV, Radio, etc.) is entirely another beast.
+Rather than a problem of web scraping, it was a problem of digitization.
+That can wait for another post.